mamoutou92/lab/README.md

 Each unit consists of a **StatefulSet** (to manage the pods) and a **dedicated headless service** (to handle peer discovery).

 **I used a StatefulSet instead of a Deployment** to ensure deterministic identities for the NimP2P pods in each experiment (e.g., `nimp2p-0`, `nimp2p-1`, …, `nimp2p-N` for the first, second, and N-th pods) and to maintain these identities even after rescheduling.
 This predictable naming makes it easier to interpret experiment metrics and track the behavior of specific pods (even after restarts).
-More importantly, it allows logs from a given pod to be reliably located, even if the pod is rescheduled on a different node (e.g., after a crash or when resource limits are exceeded).
+More importantly, it allows logs from a given pod to be reliably found, even if the pod is rescheduled on a different node (e.g., after a crash or when resource limits are exceeded).

 Key aspects:
 - **Unique identity**: Every experiment has its own StatefulSet and headless ClusterIP service.
 Their names are unique, and the experiment name is propagated as a **custom label** to all pods.